ryanholz/VLSI2Project/README.md

 In order to run the necessary code, the Pyverilog library must be installed.
 This is done by running the terminal command: pip install pyverilog==1.3.0
+If running on the ECE servers then nothing has to be done to run the code.
+It should work as is.

 To generate the wrapper files, input the following command into the terminal: python finalproject.py <verilog file 1> <verilog file 2> <verilog file 3> <verilog file x>